Privacy Policy — Tetrahue

 What we store on your device

-The app keeps the following on your device only, in standard Android/iOS shared-preferences storage.
-We never upload any of it:
+The app keeps the following on your device only, in standard Android / iOS shared-preferences storage.
+We never upload any of it to a server we operate:

 Data handled by third parties